willow-ahrens/Finch.jl/docs/src/guides/tensor_formats.md

 order.
 #### Advanced Group
 Contains levels which are more specialized, and geared towards bulk updates.
-THese levels may be more efficient in certain cases, but are also more restrictive about access orders and intended for more advanced usage.
+These levels may be more efficient in certain cases, but are also more restrictive about access orders and intended for more advanced usage.
 #### Legacy Group
 Contains levels which are not recommended for new code, but